Donor Banking Program

-The UI Health Andrology Laboratory offers this program to patients who are interested in using a Directed Donor, such as a brother-in-law, a close friend, or other for assisted reproductive procedures.
+The UI Health Andrology Laboratory offers this program for those who are interested in using a Directed (Known) Donor, such as a relative, close friend, and our transgender friends for assisted reproductive procedures.

 Directed Semen Donor Eligibility Requirements

-Directed (known) reproductive donors using the Andrology Sperm Banking Program must follow FDA requirements to prevent the transmission of relevant communicable disease agents.
+Directed donors using the University Andrology Sperm Banking Program must follow FDA requirements to prevent the transmission of relevant communicable disease agents.

-The Andrology Lab is responsible for the processing, storage and distribution of semen from directed donors.
+The UIC Andrology Lab is responsible for the processing, storage, and distribution of semen from directed donors.
 Testing and screening are the responsibility of the donor/recipient.

-- HIV, type 1 and HIV-1 NAT (nucleic acid test method)
+- HIV, type 1 and HIV-1 NAT (nucleic acid amplification test method)

 - HIV, type2